IF977/if977/pages/apoio.md

 - [20 Best Free Bootstrap Templates for ReactJS in 2020](https://www.codeinwp.com/blog/best-free-bootstrap-templates-for-reactjs/), by Adelina Tuca -- May 8, 2020
 - [How to get started with React — a modern project-based guide for beginners](https://www.freecodecamp.org/news/getting-started-with-react-a-modern-project-based-guide-for-beginners-including-hooks-2/).
 This step-by-step tutorial also includes React Hooks (26 minute read)  -- May 22, 2020.
 - [Programador JavaScript PRECISA DOMINAR essa TÉCNICA!](https://youtu.be/cGrTcnorZgs), by Cod3r Cursos -- Jun 6, 2020
+- [Learn the React JavaScript Library With This Free 10-Hour YouTube Course](https://bit.ly/31yOAKi), by Beau Carnes (freeCodeCamp) -- October 6, 2020

 ### Ruby on Rails